 - Explosion or large fire

-In all Emergency Notifications, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by members of the Public Safety Team or the Chief of CSU Police of the content of the Emergency Notification before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the Emergency Notification.
+In all emergency notifications, the University will follow procedures to assure that the names of crime victims are not publicly disclosed in an emergency notification.
+This includes a review of the content of the notification by the Chief of CSU Police before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the emergency notification.

 In some cases of emergency conditions or dangerous situations, other emergency actions must be taken.
 These can include emergency evacuation procedures as described below.